 This section details the various libraries to be used in both the Raspberry Pi development and Xamarin smart phone application development.
-As both languages differ greatly, it is important to find the industry standard and more trustworthy packages for each language, as this will differ greatly between the two.
+As both languages differ greatly, it is important to find the industry standard and more trustworthy packages for each language.

 3.4.1 Python Library Selection